 - placed in schools for up to 12 months

-The language assistants program places native speakers of French, German, Indonesian, and Spanish in Victorian government schools for a full school year.
+The funded language assistants program (FLAP) places 24 native speakers of French, German, Indonesian, and Spanish in Victorian government schools for a full school year.

-Host schools are responsible for organising homestay accommodation and paying the assistant a weekly stipend to cover incidentals during the placement.
+Host schools are responsible for providing homestay accommodation and paying the assistant a weekly stipend of $120.00 to cover incidentals during the placement.

-Applications for 2018 ATJP are now open.
+Application for 2019 ATJP are now open.
 For details, including school guidelines and application form, see:

 Host schools are responsible for providing homestay accommodation for the assistant.
 The assistants are provided with a monthly stipend by Hanban during their placement.